IMI-H2O/h2o-conceptual-model/models/README.md

 #### Differences between definition of names
 - In contrast to the Austrian profile, the ISiK and NL profiles define specific slices for the "name" element (slices "Name" and "Geburtsname" in ISiK and slices "nameInformation" and "nameInformation-GivenName" in NL).
 The slices are represented as profiles on FHIR data type "HumanName" and are distinguished by fixed values for attribute "use" in HumanName.
 The fixed values are all consistent with the FHIR standard value set "NameUse", i.e. "usual | official | temp | nickname | anonymous | old | maiden".
 - In contrast to the Austrian profile, the ISiK and NL profiles include additional extensions for separate storage of name components, such as prefixes.
+- The IPS profile expects at least one of the name elements "family", "given", or "text" to be filled
-- All profiles expect the standard name elements (family, given, etc.) to be filled and also include the information held in the extensions, so the standard elements could serve as a common denominator for all profiles
+- All profiles expect the standard name elements (family, given, etc.) to be filled in addition to the information held in extensions, so the standard elements could serve as a common denominator for all profiles
 #### Differences between definition of telecom
 - In contrast to the Austrian and ISiK profiles, the NL profile defines specific slices for the "telecom" element (slices "telephoneNumbers" and "emailAdresses")
 #### Differences between definition of gender